Nasal Congestion: Cause and Total Relief Treatment

 Natural nasal congestion relief

-If you slow down your automatic breathing (or get it closer to the medical norm) and achieve more than 20 seconds for the body-oxygen test, your frequent respiratory infections will disappear.
-Hay fever eradication requires over 30 s for the body-oxygen test and avoidance of triggers for desensitization of the immune system.
+If you slow down your automatic breathing (or get closer to the medical norm) and achieve more than a certain number X (in seconds) for the body-oxygen test, your frequent respiratory infections will disappear.
+Hay fever eradication requires a slightly better result for the body-oxygen test and avoidance of triggers, for a certain period of time, for desensitization of the immune system.
+If you want to find exact numbers for these results, they are provided down below here as your bonus content.

 Bartley James, Nasal congestion and hyperventilation syndrome, American Journal of Rhinology, 2005 Nov-Dec; vol 19(6): p.
 607-11.